leonardormlins/tg/README.md

 [4] JOAO, MH.
 Sedentarismo: A hipocinesia nos dias atuais.
 UNICAMP, 2001. \
 [5] TENSORFLOW ORG.
 Vision model that can used to estimate the pose. https://www.tensorflow.org/lite/models/pose_estimation/ \
 [6] IAN GOODFELLOW, YOSHUA BENGIO, and AARON COURVILLE.
 Deep Learning.
 MIT Press, 2016.
 Disponível em http://www.deeplearningbook.org
+[7] SIMON, Herbert A. (1955) “A behavioral model of rational choice”, The Quarterly Journal of Econo‑ mics, vol. 69, n.
+1, February: 99‑118, compiled in, and quoted from, Simon (1957: 241‑260). \